-GRANDMAMA'S HOUSE is an organization dedicated to helping low-income seniors remain in their homes so they can age in place with dignity.
+GRANDMAMA'S HOUSE (GMH Ministries, Inc.) is a nonprofit organization dedicated to helping low-income seniors remain in their homes so they can age in place with dignity.

 Seniors 55 and older are being displaced at an alarming rate in Southwest Atlanta because they either do not have the money or lack the knowledge of resources available to help them maintain their homes.
 This makes them especially vulnerable to aggressive code enforcement and predatory real estate investors.
 These and other unfair tactics are the leading causes of neighborhood destabilization, generational wealth interruption, and blight in underserved communities.